Last Updated on 12/01/2026

 Linux distribution family

-Linux Desktop Environments (GNOME, KDE, MATE, Xfce, Cinnamon, etc.)
+Linux Desktop Environments (GNOMEGNOME, KDEKDE, MATE, XFCEXfce, Cinnamon, etc.)

 A Linux desktop environment (DE) is a collection of software that provides a graphical user interface (GUI), including icons, toolbars, and windows, to allow users to interact with the operating system visually.
 It bundles components like a window manager, file manager, and system settings to create a complete and user-friendly desktop experience.
-Popular examples include GNOME, KDE Plasma, and Cinnamon
+Popular examples include GNOMEGNOME, KDEKDE Plasma, and Cinnamon

 With so many different desktop environments available it’s important that you try a couple of different ones to find what you like.